-String comparison in wInst is case independent.
+String comparisons in wInst are case independent.

-Inequality must be expressed by a NOT () expression which is presented below.
+Inequality must be expressed by a NOT() expression which is presented below.

 There is as well a comparison expression for comparing Strings as (integer) numbers.
 If any of them cannot be converted to a number an error will be indicated.